Bismuth Sulfite Agar (BS Agar): Composition, Principle, Uses, and Colony Morphology

 | Do not autoclave | Yes | Yes | Yes | Yes |

-| Medium colour | Dark brown | Bright red | Deep green | Pale |
+| Medium color | Dark brown | Bright red | Deep green | Pale |

-| Salmonella colony | Black + metallic sheen | Red + black centre | Blue-green + black centre | Colourless + black centre |
+| Salmonella colony | Black + metallic sheen | Red + black center | Blue-green + black center | Colorless + black center |

 How to Remember

-Two mechanisms, one goal — suppress everything except Salmonella:
+Two mechanisms, one goal, suppress everything except Salmonella:

 - Brilliant green → inhibits Gram-positives and most coliforms (same as SS agar)